eunicecallueng/Enterprise-Network-Topology/README.md

 ---

-## VLAN Segmentation & Wireless Guide

-The network uses a structured VLAN schema visible across the campus layout to isolate broadcast domains and enforce security boundaries:

-* **Campus Users (West Building):** Segmented into **VLAN 10, 20, 30, and 40** to separate different departmental traffic.
-* **Data Center Services:** Isolated into **VLAN 130 and 140** to host critical infrastructure and server groups safely.
-* **Voice & Wireless (South Building):** Implemented **VLAN 100, 150, and 200** to handle IP Phone traffic, wireless user traffic, and WLC management traffic (`switchport trunk native vlan 200`).

----

 ## Key Technical Highlights & Engineering Decisions

 While building this, I ran into a few platform limitations within Packet Tracer, which forced me to get creative with my configurations.
 Here are the core implementations I am most proud of: